 Not much changed after 2008/2009.
 I gradually added new content, but aside from photo uploads, didn't post to the site more than once every couple of months.
 Due to a focus on my career, and other projects, I didn't have the time to improve the code, so a lot was left undone.
 I wanted to revamp the site and really turn it into something I was proud of again, but I just didn't have the time to put into it.

 Unfortunately, shortly after I launched the early-2012 version of the site, I became rather overwhelmed with paid work.
 My independant contracting gig sent me a full-time stream of sites, and combined with the rather colossal amount of custom PHP coding that needed to be done to finish what I started, it didn't progress very far past the launch condition.
-When I started a full-time job in October 2012, custom PHP work on a personal project became completely impossible, so the site sat until the spring of 2013, when I learned Python and Django in the course of my work.
-When Lupinia is recoded again, it will be with these tools.
+When I started a full-time job in October 2012, custom PHP work on a personal project became completely impossible, so the site sat until the spring of 2013.
+At that point, I had been using Django (a Python rapid-development framework) for work, and I decided that it would be a far better choice for this site as well.
 PHP has served me well over the years, but it's time to move on to better things.
-And a platform that literally writes itself is hard to resist.